mateosalta/BLARG/README.md

 The objective of BLARG is to create a simple shell script for a kiosk computer, that auto sends a file once a Android device connects via bluetooth.

+Testing and development carried out on Ubuntu 14.04. uses "sed -i" so usage on systems without GNU sed will not work

 ##Usage